hirosichen/go2meta/README.md

 ## Features

 - Full VR environment with physics system
-- Grab and manipulate objects in VR
 - Teleportation system with visual indicators
 - Customizable scenes via .glb model loading
-- Debug system for development
-- Built with A-Frame, React, and TypeScript

 ## Installation